-Thor Mining PLC is an exploration and development company with an advanced tungsten/molybdenum project poised for development and exciting gold and tungsten exploration projects.
+Thor Mining PLC is an exploration and development company with an advanced tungsten/molybdenum project poised for development, a growing tungsten resource, an exciting copper development project, and an interest in a lithium exploration company.

 Thor’s Directors are experienced in the mining and finance sectors.
 They are practised in: evaluating mining assets; raising funds on international capital markets; evaluating acquisition and investment prospects and the day to day management of public companies and mining operations.

-Thor has a portfolio of properties in Australia in the Northern Territory and in Western Australia.
-Thor also owns the Pilot Mountain tungsten project in Nevada USA.
+Thor has projects in Australia in the Northern Territory and in South Australia.
+Thor also owns the Pilot Mountain tungsten project in Nevada USA, and holds an interest in a company with a Lithium project in Arizina USA.

 The Molyhil deposit occurs in two adjacent skarn bodies that contain outcropping molybdenite and scheelite mineralisation.
 Since mid 2004 it has been the subject of systematic testwork comprising of geophysical exploration, diamond and RC drilling programmes, surface and underground bulk sampling, metallurgical testwork and a geotechnical study.